DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-Six months after computers and internet access were installed at Kwale Kwale, Rhonda, a middle-aged woman who had been using computers at work, expressed concern to us that some of her older relatives drove forty kilometres to Alice Springs almost every day to shop, estimating that they spent about \$30 per trip on fuel.
+Six months after computers and internet access were installed at Kwale Kwale, Rhonda, a middle-aged woman who had been using computers at work, expressed concern to us that some of her older relatives drove 40 kilometers to Alice Springs almost every day to shop, estimating that they spent about \$30 per trip on fuel.
 She was hoping to teach them and other community members how to shop online for groceries and other supplies to reduce their transport costs.
 Her older relatives had already told us that they wished to avoid having to live in town to access medical services, and seemed stressed at the prospect of being away from country and family for any length of time.
-The same couple had moved into a caravan when another daughter and her family moved in, due to maintenance issues in their house.
+The older relatives had moved into a caravan when another daughter and her family moved in, due to maintenance issues in their house.
 The family’s concerns are indicative of three types of mobility typical of outstations: the costs